 Serving as Student Body President has been an incredible adventure thus far.
 It is unbelievable to me how much the team has accomplished in such a short amount of time.
 I have enjoyed every single part of being Student Body President and while it is a huge responsibility it is also a tremendous honor to serve so many great students in this capacity.
 The role has been both challenging and quite a lot of fun.
 Every single day is different and presents new and unexpected twists and turns as well as exciting successes and joys.

 Many people have asked me what allows me to stay positive through all these hard times.
 It truly is the people I have the honor of working with.
-My executive branch officers and myself have been a rock solid team and we have supported one another without fail throughout the entire process.
+My Executive Branch Officers and myself have been a rock solid team and we have supported one another without fail throughout the entire process.
 I have learned so much from each of them and one of my favorite aspects of the job thus far has been the opportunity to watch all of them grow in their leadership capabilities as well.
 We push one another to be our best in every aspect of our lives.
 I am so grateful to have such an incredible team.

-The thing that keeps me going most however is knowing that UNC is made up of incredible people like my EBO officers that I haven’t even had the opportunity to meet yet.
+The thing that keeps me going most however is knowing that UNC is made up of incredible people like my Executive Branch Officers that I haven’t even had the opportunity to meet yet.
 Tar Heels aren’t just brilliant, hard-working, and driven people, they also deeply care about causes and passions much larger than themselves.
 Carolina is an amazing school filled with people who energize me every single day and who make it easy to work so hard for this student body.

 Go Heels!